 - The game Escape From St. Mary's is set in a Dubai Catholic school.

 - Spec Ops: The Line takes place in Dubai after the city is destroyed by a series of disastrous sandstorms.
 It was then promptly banned there because it implied some unpleasant things about UAE leadership.

-- The "Hotel Oasis" in Modern Warfare 3 is pretty much ripped straight from the Burj Al-Arab, minus permission to use its name.
+- The "Hotel Oasis" in Modern Warfare 3 is essentially the Burj Al-Arab, minus permission to use its name.

 - The Leverage episode "The Queen's Gambit Job" takes place during a chess tournament at the Burj Khalifa.

 - City of Life is an Emirati film set in Dubai.

-- The Calvin and Hobbes: The Series episode "Dubai" centers around Calvin and company traveling to Dubai to get a bank loan for Sherman.
-Forewarning, the episode's less concentric on acquiring the loan itself, and more on the city's Scenery Porn, arguably to the point where it comes off more as a piece written by Dubai Tourism themselves.
+- The Calvin & Hobbes: The Series episode "Dubai" centers around Calvin and company traveling to Dubai in order to take out a bank loan for Sherman.
+Forewarning, the episode's less concentric on acquiring the loan itself, and more on the city's Scenery Porn, arguably to the point where it comes off more as a piece written by Dubai's Tourism Board.

 - An alien-run nonhuman/monster girl Sex Slave ring takes place in Dubai in How to Raise Your Teenage Dragon.

 - The Action Prologue of Deus Ex: Mankind Divided is set in Dubai.